 Then configure the following parameters:

-- Application – select CSV as the source application.
+- Application – select Google Drive as the source application.
 Click Continue.

-- CSV URL – insert the shareable link to your Excel file on Google Drive.
+- Spreadsheet – select the Excel file to export from your Google Drive.

 - Destination account – add your Google account to connect.
 Click Connect and log in to Google or select your account from the drop-down list (if you’ve already added one).
 Click Continue.